Gaji Embedded Hardware Engineer Cruise | $215K-$964K+ | Levels.fyi

-Kompensasi Embedded Hardware Engineer in United States di Cruise berkisar dari $215K per year untuk L3 hingga $964K per year untuk L7.
-Paket kompensasi yearan median in United States total $500K.
-Lihat rincian gaji pokok, saham, dan bonus untuk paket kompensasi total Cruise.
-Terakhir diperbarui: 10/7/2025
+Pampasan Embedded Hardware Engineer in United States di Cruise berkisar dari $215K seyear untuk L3 hingga $964K seyear untuk L7.
+Pakej pampasan yearan median in United States berjumlah $500K.
+Lihat pecahan gaji asas, saham, dan bonus untuk pakej jumlah pampasan Cruise.
+Kemaskini terakhir: 10/7/2025

 Saham ()